cloudflare/wrangler-action/README.md

 Easy-to-use GitHub Action to use [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/).
 Makes deploying Workers, Pages or modifying R2 easy to do.

-- Wrangler v1 is longer supported.
+- Wrangler v1 is no longer supported.
 - Global API key & Email Auth no longer supported

 [Refer to Changelog for more information](CHANGELOG.md).